HildoBijl/stepwise/packages/mechanics-exercises/README.md

 Each entry point exposes the usual builder names and applies its registry before the exercise reducers capture their adapters.
 The general `#exerciseBuilding` entry point exports `createExerciseBuilders` for future combinations.

-The private `#valueTypes` module exposes atomic `freeBodyDiagramValueTypes` and `vectorValueTypes` registries, the physics and mathematics subject registries, and useful existing combinations.
-Subpath imports such as `#valueTypes/physicsValueTypes` load only the selected internal module.
+The private `#mechanicsValueTypes` module exposes atomic `freeBodyDiagramValueTypes` and `vectorValueTypes` registries, the physics and mathematics subject registries, and useful existing combinations.
 The respective modules also reexport their discriminator constants.

 Use `combineValueTypes` to assemble an unusual combination; duplicate discriminators are rejected.

+General package tools are collected behind the exact `#mechanicsTools` private import.
+The public package entry point reexports the tools intended for consumers.

 ## Adding an exercise